Certificate in General English

 Classes are conducted once a week

-• Reading The reading passages used various types of texts adapted from a variety of reading skills, including reading for details, skimming, scanning, and making inferences.
-Also included are pre-reading and post-reading questions that use the topic of the reading as a spring board to discussions.
+• Reading: The reading passages use various types of texts adapted for a variety of reading skills, including reading for details, skimming, scanning, and making inferences.
+Also included are pre-reading and post-reading questions that use the topic of the reading as a springboard to discussions.

-• Writing The writing exercises include practical writing tasks that extend and reinforce the teaching points in the unit and help in developing student’s compositional skills.
+• Writing: The writing exercises include practical writing tasks that extend and reinforce the teaching points in the unit and help develop students’ compositional skills.
 The Teacher’s Edition demonstrates how to use the models and exercises to focus on the process of writing.

-• Pronunciation These exercised focus on important features of spoken English, including stress, rhythm, intonation, reductions, and blending.
+• Pronunciation: These exercises focus on important features of spoken English, including stress, rhythm, intonation, reductions, and blending.

-• Fluency Exercises These pair, group, whole class, or role-play activities provide more personal practice of the new teaching points and increase the opportunity for individual student practice.
+• Fluency Exercises: These pair, group, whole-class, or role-play activities provide more personal practice of the new teaching points and increase the opportunity for individual student participation.

-• Snapshot The snapshots graphically present interesting real-world information that introduces the topic of a unit or cycle, and also develop vocabulary.
-Follow-up questions encourage discussion of the snapshot material and personalize the topic.
+• Snapshot: The snapshots present interesting real-world information that introduces the topic of a unit or cycle and helps develop vocabulary.
+Follow-up questions encourage discussion of the material and personalize the topic.